DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Appendix

 \subsection{Prompt Format}

-As described in Section~\ref{section: DSCodeBench Construction}, several stages of our benchmark construction process involve the use of LLMs.
-First, we leverage LLMs to generate test case scripts, as shown in the prompt example in Figure~\ref{fig: Prompt for test case script generation}.
-Second, we use LLMs to generate natural language problem descriptions from ground truth code, as demonstrated in Figure~\ref{fig: Prompt for problem description generation}.
-Finally, for alignment behavior analysis, we prompt the LLM to generate code solutions based on the given problem descriptions, with Figure~\ref{fig: Prompt for code generation} showing a representative example.
+Several stages of our benchmark construction process involve the use of LLMs.
+First, we leverage LLMs to generate test case scripts.
+Second, we use LLMs to generate natural language problem descriptions from ground truth code.
+Finally, for alignment behavior analysis, we prompt the LLM to generate code solutions based on the given problem descriptions.
 In our experiments, we also use the prompt that was used in alignment behavior analysis to generate code solutions for benchmarking the state-of-the-art LLMs.
+The prompts we used in this paper are shown as follows.

+\begin{PromptBox}[title=\textbf{Code Problem Description Generation Prompt}, label={box:Code Problem Description Generation Prompt}] Please generate a code problem description of the following code.
+The description must include the function signature of the main code.
+Please specify the constant used in the main code.
+Please explain the logic detail step by step in the main code.
+Please provide input and output format of the code, but do not provide any input or output examples.
+Do not provide constrains.
+Do not provide any utility code.
+All the code must be able to be generated based on the description standalone.\\